As one of Europe’s most fascinating cities there are countless things to do in Budapest for first time visitors.

 Whether you’re after an educational excursion, a relaxing spa getaway, or a wild party weekend; Budapest can be the perfect city for you!
 With so many varied things to do, it can feel as though you don’t know where to start.

-Never fear, this article provides the perfect guide to one of the coolest cities in Europe – whatever kind of traveler you are.
+Never fear!
+This article is the perfect guide to one of the coolest cities in Europe no matter what kind of traveler you are.
 So let’s get into all the things to see and do In Budapest, shall we?

 Make sure to read out guide to Budapest public transportation to make sure you can get around the city like a local!